 Get To Know Our Staff

-Executive Director, Level II & Level III Catechist
+Executive Director, Elementary Program Level II & Level III Catechist, Sacramental Program Coordinator

 A Montessori child herself, Laura remembers what a joy it was for her to attend Montessori School.
-Graduating from the University of Virginia, she and her husband Mark incorporated Montessori principles in the home education of their nine children.
-Since being introduced to the Catechesis of the Good Shepherd program in 2000, Laura has received CGS certification in Levels I, II and III, and is additionally recognized as a CGS National Formation Leader.
-Laura is coordinator with St. John’s parish for John XXIII’s Sacramental preparation, volunteers with St. John’s Religious Education program, and is a founding Board member of John XXIII.
-A proud Nana, she is delighted that five of her grandchildren attend at the Center.
-Additionally, Laura & Mark operate Briarmead Farm, a “beyond organic” grass-fed farm producing beef, lamb and dairy; a Slow Food DC “Snail of Approval Award” recipient for the past several years.
+After receiving a B.A. in Religion from the University of Virginia, she and her husband Mark incorporated Montessori principles in the home education of their nine children.
+Since being introduced to the Catechesis of the Good Shepherd program in 2000, Laura has received CGS certification in Levels I, II, III and Infant-Toddler, and is additionally recognized as a CGS National Formation Leader.
+Laura is coordinator with St. John’s parish for John XXIII’s Sacramental preparation, volunteers with the parish’s Religious Education program, and is a founding Board member of John XXIII.
+A proud Nana, she is delighted that seven of her grandchildren attend at the Center.
+Laura & Mark operate Briarmead Farm, a “beyond organic” grass-fed farm producing beef, lamb and dairy; a Slow Food DC “Snail of Approval Award” recipient.

 Eileen Janaro graduated with a Masters in English from the University of Dallas.
-She has been teaching for 20 years, inspired by Montessori principles for the last 17 years, and has been the Center’s Montessori elementary directress since 2009.
+She has been teaching for 24 years, inspired by Montessori principles for the last 21 years, and has been the Center’s Montessori Elementary Directress since 2009.
 Eileen completed her AMI Elementary certification as well as a Master’s degree in Montessori Elementary Education at The Washington Montessori Institute at Loyola University of Maryland.
 Eileen and her husband, John, have been blessed with five children.

 Kristin graduated with a BA from Franciscan University of Steubenville in 2001 and was introduced to Montessori and the Catechism of the Good Shepherd in 2006, when she started her Level I training at John XXIII.
 She began to assist at the Center in 2008, and was the lead catechist in the Thursday afternoon Level I Atrium 2009-2014.
 Kristin has recently completed her Level II certification and is currently the Tuesday afternoon Level II Lead Catechist.
 Kristin and her husband are blessed with five children, all of whom attend the Center.